 Style: Soft, full-bodied red wine

 Description: This easy to drink red wine has high alcohol levels and is great for red wine novices, it can also be easily paired with a wide variety of meals.
-It’s smooth, the ripe flavor is produced in both colder and warmer climates.
+It’s smooth, and ripe flavor is produced in both colder and warmer climates.

 Food pairing: Steak, lamb, chicken, blue cheese, Gouda cheese, mushrooms